nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** To add a planned module, simply omit the grade.
 Then it won't be counted to your degree progression!
+You can always add the grade later with the `edit` command so don't worry.
 </div>

 <div markdown="span" class="alert alert-info">